kachick/dotfiles/README.md

    sudo apt-get install --assume-yes uidmap
    ```

-1. Make sure the cgroup v1 is disabled if you on WSL, See [the docs](windows/WSL/README.md)
+1. Make sure the cgroup v1 is disabled if you are on WSL, See [the docs](windows/WSL/README.md)

 1. Make sure you can run containers as `podman run public.ecr.aws/debian/debian:stable-slim cat /etc/os-release`

 ## Debian

-After installing missing tools, you can complete same steps as Ubuntu
+After installing missing tools, you can complete the same steps as on Ubuntu

 ```bash
 sudo apt update